1R0N-MAN/face-recognition-using-facenet/Readme.md

 - Jeff Bezos
 - Bill Gates

-The test images used in this project were collected manually from Google Images.
+The test images used in this project were collected manually from Google Images and have been made available on [Kaggle](https://www.kaggle.com/datasets/praiseoladejo/faces-data).